CSM Jiul Petroșani: 1985–2002: Ups and downs

 Jiul Petroșani continued to oscillate between leagues over the next 15 years.
 While Coach Gheorghe Mulțescu, a former Jiul player, got the team promoted back to Divizia A following the 1985-86 season, they fell again in 1987.
 They remained in Divizia B for two years until 1988-1989, when they were promoted.
 The two subsequent years in the first league were the height of players like Ioan Varga, Marian Bâcu, Horațiu Lasconi, Aristică Cioabă, Ion Sburlea, and Damian Militaru.
 At the end of the 1990-91 season, however, not only were they relegated, but they also spent several seasons in the middle of Divizia B, with 13th place in 1993-94 and 7th place in 1994-95.
 The team managed to turn itself around following the intervention of Miron Cozma, leader of the Miners Union League of the Jiu Valley.

 Under Coach Ion "Liță" Dumitru and with standout players Leontin Toader, Aristică Cioabă, Marin Tudorache, and Fănel Țîră, Jiul Petroșani returned to the first league for the 1995-96 season.
 Ion Bivolaru, Cristian Pușcaș, Romulus Bealcu, Tudorel Zamfirescu and Tiberiu Csik joined the club over the next two years.
 Jiul was relegated at the end of 1997-98 with its most crushing defeat in club history: they finished the season with 10 points and only three victories out of 34 matches.
-Club ownership changed hands over the next several seasons and the team struggled; even after hiring experienced coach Ioan Sdrobis, Jiul Petroșani was further relegated to Divizia C for the first time in its history at the end of the 2001–02 season.
+Club ownership changed hands over the next several seasons and the team struggled; even after hiring experienced coach Ioan Sdrobiș, Jiul Petroșani was further relegated to Divizia C for the first time in its history at the end of the 2001–02 season.